Quest 2 Learn 2025

 Lorem ipsum dolor sit amet consectetur adipisicing elit.
 Esse repudiandae eum, beatae, sit reprehenderit quia tempore error nemo commodi non, a assumenda impedit ut maiores natus.

-The speaker will connect the past to present, the global to the local and help participants understand the world of tech from a systemic lens.
-Conversations will focus on the assumptions under which tech was built, and how it is impacting young people's lives in the school-to-work continuum.
+The speaker will connect the past to the present, global to local and help us understand the world of tech from a systemic lens.
+She will also emphasize on the importance of examining tech and how it's impacting young people's lives in the school-to-work continuum.

 A power packed performance, the highlight of which is "Jungle Cha Raja"; a powerful anthem celebrating the spirit and struggle of Adivasi communities.